 Poets and Power: Language of Resilience from Central and Eastern Europe

-Introduction to our special feature on Poets and Power: Language of Resilience from Central and Eastern Europe
+An introduction to our feature on Poets and Power: Language of Resilience from Central and Eastern Europe

 “It’s a common observation that all science fiction novels say as much about the time of their composition as they do about the future,” Hari Kunzru writes in his foreword to a recent translation of the Russian 1964 novel Hard to Be a God by Arkady and Boris Strugatsky.
 The story is set in a future society (on an alien planet) that has not advanced beyond the Middle Ages, due to a villainous prime minister’s efforts to destroy the values of science and intellectual inquiry through the prosecution of poets, philosophers, doctors, and scientists.
 “As they wrote Hard to Be a God,” Kunzru continues, “the Strugatsky brothers were under considerable political pressure.
 Following Khrushchev’s infamous visit to an exhibition of abstract art in 1962 (“dog shit” was one of his more printable responses) a wave of panicked ideological house-cleaning swept through the Soviet Union’s artistic establishment.”
 For science fiction writers, as Boris Strugatsky remembers in his afterword for the novel, this resulted in a reminder that the only truly orthodox topic was “the collision of two worlds.”
 And so, within the Soviet Union’s own framework for acceptable literary subjects, the Strugatskys managed to write a wildly popular book about the dark fate of the intelligentsia under totalitarianism.